 Buying wine can be an overwhelming experience for a beginner, but it’s all about trying everything you can get your hands on and getting to know your wine.
 With hundreds of different types of wine to choose from, where do you start?

-Local bottle shop will usually be staffed with knowledgeable, passionate wine connoisseurs who will be only too pleased to impart their own specific wine 101 on you.
+Local bottle shops will usually be staffed with knowledgeable, passionate wine connoisseurs who will be only too pleased to impart their own specific wine 101 on you.
 Not only should this make for good ice-breaking fodder when you arrive equipped with all the facts on your purchase at the dinner party you’re headed to, but it will also help you choose the right wine for you.

 A good shortcut to discovering what wines you may like while still getting to know your wine is speaking to someone who has similar tastes to you.
 If you’re both into the same desserts or you both always reach for a fresh, zingy seasonal salad over a rich, meaty dish, chances are when it comes to drinking wine, you’ll be compatible too.